A drinker’s cabinet of wonder filled with unusual spirits, from the old world and new, together in one curious exhibition of extraordinary elixirs.

 Their passion for the Green Fairy has taken the duo around the world in search of the many unknowns that still remain in the alluring history of Absinthe.
-They host a programme of drawing salons, lectures and tastings that explore the origins and rituals of the alluring elixir.
+They host a programme of drawing salons, lectures, masterclasses, and tastings that explore the origins and rituals of the notorious spirit.

 They are also authors of Spirits of the Otherworld: A Grimoire of Occult Cocktails & Drinking Rituals, published by Prestel/RandomHouse (Sep 2021 | ISBN 9783791387147).

 Follow their research @TheAbsintheDrinker or @DevilsBotany

 By Allison Crawbuck & Rhys Everett, Directors of The Last Tuesday Society

 Alcohol meets alchemy in this fun and darkly fascinating collection of cocktail recipes to suit your every mood and whim.